dkessner/PCHA/_sources/doc/topics.md

 * 2.4 Law of Sines/Cosines
     - learning targets:
-        - Laws of Sines/Cosines to solve triangles, including any ambiguous cases
+        - use the Laws of Sines/Cosines to solve triangles, including any ambiguous cases
     - reference:
         - OSP 8.1-8.2
         - DWFK 5.5-5.6